ChaDe1922/dev_pipeline_test/.guides/content/Instructor-Notes-9675.md

    1. Deployment

 1.1 Static Analysis
 Static code analysis is a general term for algorithms that check code.
 There are tons of static analysis tools out there which check everything from attempting to detect bugs to checking style.
-Sometimes these tools are refered to as linters.
+Sometimes these tools are referred to as linters.

 **2.0 Style Guides**
 Why might a company or group of developers want to follow a style guide?